Director

 Synopsis

-When we talk about “the hand of the artist”, we refer to his personal touch, his poetry.
+When we talk about “the hand of the artist”, we refer to his personal touch, his style, his poetry.

-This happened also to Jörg Metzner, co-founder of the theatre group “The Moles”.
-The group disbanded after only 3 years of activity but when Jörg read his file, he found out that the disbanding of the group was the result of a secret operation.
-By creating internal conflicts and sabotaging their activities, STASI had pulled down the enthusiasm of the components, resulting in the group to breakdown.
-Furthermore, Jörg found out that two components of the theatre group - one of his best friends and his girlfriend at the time - were STASI informants and that both had spied on him.
+After the Berlin Wall fell, East German citizens gained access to their STASI files, revealing that their life stories had been scripted and directed by the STASI.
+This also happened to Jörg Metzner, co-founder of the theater group Wühlmaus, who learned from his file that the group's disbandment was a result of STASI operations, including creating internal conflicts and sabotaging their activities.
+Furthermore, Jörg found out from the file that two components of the theater group - Jürgen, one of his best friends, and Susanne, his girlfriend at the time - were STASI informants and that both had spied on him.

 Treatment